ChipCE/TH3D-Marlin2-EZBoard-cli-compiler/README.md

 ## 5.Run the compile script

-Double click the <code>compile-cli.py</code> and wait for the compile to complete.
+Double click the <code>compile-cli.py</code> file and wait for the compiling to complete.
 The firmware file will be copy to <code>Bin</code> folder.